AkanshDivker/Simple-ECS/README.md

 - Implements the C# Job System
 - Networked code for ECS and C# Job System [TO-DO]

+### Changelog
+**Feb 20, 2019**
+- Updated project for Entities 0.0.12-preview.24
+- Updated project for Hybrid Renderer 0.0.1-preview.4
+- Removed Inject as it is deprecated
+- ComponentDataWrapper updated to ComponentDataProxy
+- Converted all Prefabs to Prototypes

 ## Getting Started

 You can get started by cloning the repository on your desktop.
 Since ECS is in preview, you will need to follow some prerequisite steps in order to get things running.